Great desert skink

-The great desert skink (Liopholis kintorei), also known commonly as Kintore's egernia, is a species of skink, a lizard in the family Scincidae.
-The species is endemic to the western half of Australia.
+The great desert skink (Liopholis kintorei or Egernia kintorei), also known commonly as Kintore's egernia and by various other names including tjakura in various Aboriginal Australian languages, is a species of skink, a lizard in the family Scincidae.
+The species is native to the western half of Australia.
 It is a burrowing lizard and extremely social.

-Etymology
+Etymology and variant names

-The specific name, kintorei, is in honor of Algernon Keith-Falconer, 9th Earl of Kintore, a British politician who was a colonial governor of South Australia.
+The species is known as Liopholis kintorei or Egernia kintorei.
+The specific name, kintorei, is in honour of Algernon Keith-Falconer, 9th Earl of Kintore, a British politician who was a colonial governor of South Australia.

+One of the common name of this skink is great desert skink.

+Aboriginal Australian names for the skink include tjakura, mulyamiji, tjalapa, warrana (also spelt warrarna), and nampu.